madmachineio/docs/blog/2022/04-06-introduction-about-embedded.md

 As a Swift programmer, you must be familiar with app development on macOS or iOS.
 The OS manages computer hardware, software resources, and provides common services for applications.
 The OS is like a huge black box.
 All the resources are restricted to the system API. **You can not talk to the hardware directly but through a batch of system APIs.** Any simple application might depend on many hidden system-level libraries (most of them are dynamic linked).
 The OS will help to invoke these libraries at run time.

 By contrast, **every microcontroller application is self-contained**.
 It means all the stuff are static linked together, including the application code, dependent libraries and the OS itself.
-In such context, the OS is normally provided at source code level (sometimes binary), you could consider it a normal scheduler library as any other dependencies.
+In such context, the OS is normally provided at the source code level (sometimes binary), and you could consider it a normal scheduler library like any other dependencies.
 Actually, there is a term to describe such kind of OS: [**Library operating system**](https://en.wikipedia.org/wiki/Operating_system#Library).

 In most cases, the software arch for microcontrollers is much simpler than the one on general-purpose computers.
 In such situation, the OS is just another dependency, you can even modify (but not recommend) the OS if you need.